California Two Week Notice Law – Explained

 When many of us think about quitting a job, we think about when to give our two weeks’ notice.
+Let's dive further into the California two-week notice law.

 But is it a requirement for a quitting employee to give two weeks’ notice in California?

 It depends on the terms of your job and the goals you have for future employment.
+Let our experienced California employment lawyers explain.

+Is a two week notice mandatory?
+It is best to follow the notice requirements in your employment agreements and policies.
 If you have an employment contract or employee handbook regarding your employer’s policies, check it to see if there are specific provisions about giving notice.

 You should follow whatever notice period your employer requires.